 A lot of the way each of us approach having a relationship with God has to do with the temperament we were born with, although the way we were raised plays a big role also.
 Most people are a blend of two or more personalities, with one being more dominant.
 I am a melancholy/phlegmatic or beaver/golden retriever personality.
 Melancholy personalities tend to be perfectionists (very detail-oriented) and can become very works or performance-oriented, especially if you were raised by someone who also has a works driven personality.
 My friend Mary is a sanguine/choleric personality or otter/lion.
 Otter personalities are very playful, life-of-the-party type of people who like to joke and make others laugh and cholerics are very task-oriented, they tend to be workaholics.
 My friend Mary is primarily the otter personality (although she has a lot of drive), which is what made her more grace-oriented, I believe, but when she would say things like “I hope the rapture doesn’t take place while I have p.m.s.” (lol), I realized she had some of the same type of works mentality that I did.

 When I say a works mentality, I mean that I would feel like I had to earn God’s approval by constantly trying to perform perfectly and if I messed up, I had a hard time feeling forgiven, even after asking the Lord for forgiveness and even though I tried really hard, I never felt like I could be quite good enough to make God happy with me for very long (see my article entitled “Parable of the Sower Part II/Dealing with a Root of Rejection and Perfectionism” for a more detailed explanation of this).
 I had not learned how to enter God’s rest and trust in the finished work of the cross instead of my performance.
-When I say this, I am not endorsing the “extreme grace” teaching.
+When I say this, I am not talking about trying to turn the grace of God into a license to sin.
 Jesus said that whoever loves him will obey him and keep his commandments.
 I am talking about how we approach our relationship with God, our pursuit of him.

 Another really good scripture is Romans 4:3-5: 3 What does the scripture say?
 “Abraham believed God, and it was credited to him as righteousness.”
 4 Now when a man works, his wages are not credited to him as a gift, but as an obligation.
 However, to the man who does not work but trusts God who justifies the wicked, his faith is credited as righteousness.”
 Also, Ephesians 2:8-9: “For it is by grace you have been saved, through faith–and this not from yourselves, it is the gift of God—not by works, so that no one can boast.”
 I remember when I was struggling, trying to get this concept in my head, the Lord gave me a mental picture of a cake with holes punched in it and pudding being poured over the cake, filling in all the holes and it’s like the Lord was telling me, this is how my grace is, it covers all your faults and failures and makes you complete in my sight.
 That mental picture gave me peace.